-When women receive their initial celiac diagnosis, part of proper celiac testing should include a DEXA scan to check bone mineral density.
+When people receive their initial celiac diagnosis, part of proper celiac testing should include a DEXA scan to check bone mineral density.
 This is so celiacs can either take precautions to prevent these conditions from occurring or slow their progression.

-Celiac women are also recommended to keep a close eye on their calcium, vitamin D, and magnesium levels and ensure that they are getting enough of them via the diet or from supplementation.
+Celiacs are also recommended to keep a close eye on their calcium, vitamin D, and magnesium levels and ensure that they are getting enough of them via the diet or from supplementation.

 Here’s an example of a gluten-free supplement that has all of these nutrients that can help supplement a balanced diet in supporting bone health.
 When considering any supplement though, please be sure to consult your doctor to make sure they are safe for you to take.

 A common question about celiac and women’s health I get is “does celiac put you are higher risk for UTIs (urinary tract infections)”.
 If you have a uterus and celiac, the answer is complicated.

 There is no conclusive evidence showing that celiac disease causes an increase in frequency of UTIs.
 Most studies are either done in a small sample size, done on a single case in a single patient, or do not show a strong correlation or causation.

 It is thought to be a tertiary symptom of celiac disease, caused by symptoms caused by the celiac itself.
 For example, a possible explanation is that the malnutrition and dehydration that is a result of the celiac disease causes the presence of the UTI, not that celiac disease directly causes a UTI to occur.

 Additionally, if you’re spending a lot of time on the toiled with celiac diarrhea, bacteria could end up in the urinary tract and cause an infection.